iotaledger/susee-streams-poc/README.md

 * Energy provider will be the author
 * Additional stakeholders (e.g. home owner) could be added as reading subscribers to the single branch
 * Handshake:
-  * The initial handshake (announcement/subscription/keyload) between sensor and the channel author will be done before a sensor is installed in a home, which means for the inital handshake the limitations of lorawan don't apply
+  * The *Sensor* initialization (initial handshake consisting of announcement/subscription/keyload) between sensor and the channel author will be done before a sensor is installed in a home, which means for the inital handshake the limitations of lorawan don't apply
   * If anything changes in the single branch channel setup, e.g. the addition of a new reading subscriber, the sensor will have to be able to receive new keyload information downstream via lorawan
-* The current POC version of the *ESP32 Sensor* uses WiFi to connect to the *IOTA Bridge*.
+* The current POC versions of the *ESP32 Sensor* and the *streams-poc-lib* test application are using WiFi to connect to the *IOTA Bridge*.
   * For *Sensor* *Initialization* this is similar to a wired SLIP (Serial Line Internet Protocol) connection that might be used.
   * For *Sensor Processing* it has to be taken into account that the LoRaWan connection used in production